onsi/migration-proposal/stories.prolific.md

 (We should flesh out the state machine for managing `CurrentEncryptionKeyName` and `TargetEncryptionKeyName`)

+One option is to have the encryption migration occur in the background.
+Let's avoid this for now and, instead, have encryption be a stop-the-world migration.
+We can reevaluate the performance implications at a later time.

 Acceptance:
 - After a BOSH deploy all my data is encrypted
 - I can change my encryption key.
 The BOSH deploy should succeed.